seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

 This effect takes place only in the visualization but is not explicitly applied to the gapped sequence.
 The second alignment is the one we manually constructed.
 Here, you can see that the second row is expanded to its full size while it matches the size of the first row.
-However, it is possible to explicitly crop off the ends of a gapped sequence by using the functions :dox:`Gaps#setClippedBeginPosition setClippedBeginPosition` and :dox:`Gaps#setClippedEndPosition setClippedEndPosition`.
+However, it is possible to explicitly crop off the ends of a gapped sequence by using the functions :dox:`Gaps#setClippedBeginPosition` and :dox:`Gaps#setClippedEndPosition`.
 These functions shrink the gap space and can be understood as defining an infix of the gapped sequence.
 After the clipping, the relative view position changes according to the clipping and so does the mapping of the source positions to the gap space.
 The mapping of the view positions to the source space does not change.